 - there’s not enough space for your vehicle

-- a street lamp or street furniture such as postboxes, road signs, and benches, would block access
+- a street lamp or street furniture such as postboxes, road signs and benches is blocking access

-The driveway must not have any loose gravel surfacing.
+The driveway must not have loose gravel surfacing.

-The driveway must have suitable drainage where it meets the highway boundary.
+The driveway must have suitable drainage where it meets the road boundary.

-This should be across the boundary of the driveway to stop any surface water runoff before it reaches the highway.
+This should be across the boundary of the driveway to to make sure surface water drains away before it reaches the road.

 - have public liability insurance of a minimum of £5 million

-- be qualified under the New Roads and Street Works Act (H.A.U.C. scheme)
+- have appropriate NPORS or SWQR qualifications under the New Roads and Street Works Act (1991)

-- have a current highway excavation licence for the work
+- have a current vehicle crossover licence for the work